Mar-Gra-creator/NISARA/README.md

 ### From source using conda:

-1. Download NISARA.

-2. Copy repo (extract input) into the desired working-directory.
+1. Copy repo (extract input) into the desired working-directory.

-3. Create a new conda environment using the `NISARA_v1.0.yml` file (located in the root directory of NISARA) using the following command:
+2. Create a new conda environment using the `NISARA_v1.0.yml` file (located in the root directory of NISARA) using the following command:

    **On Linux:** `conda env create -f NISARA_v1.0.yaml`.

-4. Activate the newly created environment: `conda activate NISARA_v1.0`.
+3. Activate the newly created environment: `conda activate NISARA_v1.0`.

-5. Run `python NISARA_v1.0.py` to display description.
+4. Run `python NISARA_v1.0.py` to display description.

-6. Simple run: `python NISARA_v1.0.py nucleases 0.4 0.7 2 8`
+5. Simple run: `python NISARA_v1.0.py nucleases 0.4 0.7 2 8`

 ## Tutorial